-Argentine lignum vitae is a wood sourced from Bulnesia sarmientoi distributed in Central America and northern South America.
+Argentine lignum vitae or verawood is a wood sourced from Bulnesia sarmientoi distributed in Central America and northern South America.

 The tree reaches 40-50 feet (12-15 m) tall, with a 1-2 feet (0.3-.6 m).
 Argentine lignum vitae is similar to Verawood (Bulnesia Arborea).